Counterfeit products (IPR products)

 - placed under a suspensive procedure, in a free zone or free warehouse.

-Customs mainly controls goods for which the right holder has left an application to Customs for operation in accordance with regulation.
+Customs mainly controls goods for which the right holder has left an application to Customs for operation in accordance with regulation (Application for Action (AFA)).
 The application is generally valid for one year, after which it can be renewed.

 Customs can also, ex officio, stop products without an operation application.

-- Design rights protects the appearance of the goods or part thereof.
+- Design right protects the appearance of the goods or part thereof.
 The object of the protection is always a concrete item or part thereof and is always perceived visually.

-- Patent is an exclusive right granted to the inventor for exploiting the invention professionally.
+- Patent is an exclusive right granted to the inventor for using the invention for professional purposes.

-- Counterfeit product is one where a trademark or a copy of the trademark owned by someone else has been added to a product, or a product that unlawfully imitates the appearance of another protected product.
+- Counterfeit product is a product involving the unlicensed incorporation of a trademark belonging to another party or a copy of such a trademark, or a product that illicitly simulates the appearance of another product which is protected under design right.

-- Infringing product: A product can infringe on intellectual property rights or copyrights, without it being a counterfeit product.
+- Infringing product: A product may infringe on intellectual property rights without being a counterfeit product.

 Regulation (EU) No 2015/2424 of the European Parliament and the Council, which came into force 23 March 2016, enables the supervision of trademark infringements in transit.
 Because of this regulation, customs authorities in the Member States have more opportunities to supervise IPR consignments in transit.